rust-lang/rfcs/text/3113-bitfields.md

 In the output of rustdoc, UnnamedStructElements are not distinguished from StructFields except that their name is `_`.

-The attribute `bitfield(N)` is added.
+The attribute `bits(N)` is added.
 This attribute can only be applied to StructBodyElements of `repr(C)` structs.
 Such a StructBodyElement is called a *bit-field*. `N` must be an integer literal. `N` is called the *width* of the bit-field.
 A bit-field must have one of the types